mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/define-infrastructure/index.md

 systemctl status firewalld
 ```

-If it is active, you will need to stop `firewalld`:
+If `firewalld` is active, stop it with the command:

 ```sh
 systemctl stop firewalld